TheoDemessance/Hidden-Markov-Model-for-Tourism/3- Hidden Markov Model/README.md

 In a HMM, the prediction process is done from a given sequence of items.
 Therefore, it is necessary to find where to start the prediction thanks to the **Viterbi algorithm**, implemented in our case as you can see in *Viterbi.py*.
 Given an input sequence of items, this algorithm computes the most probable sequence of observations.

 In our context, we want to predict the behavior of a tourist given a chronological sequence of visited places.
-Following the prediction process, we can recommend visiting one or many suffixes following the decreasing value of their probabilities.
+Following the prediction process, we can recommend visiting one or many suffixes following the decreasing value of their probabilities available in *prediction_process.py*

 ## Update process